 Туре Description Examples Advertising - driven networks Digital platform companies' revenues derive in large part from advertising services.
 It is therefore not surprising to find public access models that exchange internet access for targeted advertising.
 Like other forms of digital advertising, these services also collect demographic data about consumer interests.
 Users of these platforms may have to watch an advert, or periodic adverts, to connect to the internet.
-Google Station is probably the most well-known example of an ad-supported WiFi network.
+Google Station is probably the most well- known example of an ad-supported WiFi network.
 That model now continues with Think WiFi in South Africa and Kenya.
 The now-defunct BRCK in Kenya is another example.
-Corporate brand promotion Free WiFi is used for brand promotion by many corporations, ranging from petrol stations, to cafes, to global digital platforms.
-TikTok's WiFi hotspot initiative in Sout Africa, Coca-Cola's Coke Studio Campaign in Kenya, as well as the material free WiFi hotspots set up by local businesses to offer value added service to their customers are examples of this Freemium WISP businesses Recognising that many potential customers lack an awareness of the value of online services and resources, some wireless ISPs (WISPs) provide limited free access to the internet at wireless hotspots as a means of attracting and onboarding new customers.
-The Kenyan WISP poa! offers 100MB free data per customer every day at all of their hotspots.
-The non-profit Hello World partners with local ISPs to obtain free backhaul for their free WiFi hotspots.
-ISPs offer this in expectation that this will encourage users to purchase their commercial services.
-Municipal support networks Many public WiFi initiatives have been combined with smart city and CCTV / public security functions to make a better business case for free public access provision.
+Corporate brand promotion Free WiFi is used for brand promotion by many corporations, ranging from petrol stations, to cafes, to global digital platforms. corporations, Africa, Coca-Cola's Coke Studio stations, to cafes, Campaign in Kenya, as well as the many Freemium WISP businesses Recognising that many potential customers lack an awareness of the value of online services and resources, some wireless ISPs (WISPs) provide limited free access to the internet at wireless hotspots as a means of attracting and onboarding new customers.
+The Kenyan WISP poa! offers 100M free data per customer every day a their hotspots.
+The non-profit Hello World partners local ISPs to obtain free backhaul for their free WiFi hotspots.
+ISPs offer expectation that this will encourage to purchase their commercial service Municipal support networks Many public WiFi initiatives have been combined with smart city and CCTV / public security functions to make a better business case for free public access provision.
 The City of Cape Town in South Africa chose to add public WiFi services on the back of their Open Access municipal fibre network.
 A key feature of Bangladesh's Digital Sylhet City project was its CCTV and facial recognition capabilities, which the cities involved hoped would help fight crime.
 Network extension ventures Operators around the world have taken advantage of the infrastructure placement rights tied to public WiFi provision to run cables and build fixed wireless access networks to service their subscribers.
 Others have extended network access over their public WiFi networks to their existing fixed line or mobile customers.
 Nepal's WorldLink and Penang's YTL have both leveraged the infrastructure placement rights tied to free WiFi provision to grow their networks.
 Sri Lanka's SLT allows its fixed line customers special access to its public WiFi infrastructure.